Tropical methods for building real space sextics with totally real tritangent planes: Introduction

 \section{Introduction}

 In recent years, tropical geometry has emerged as a tool for addressing classical questions on linear spaces that are multitangent to smooth plane curves, in the complex and real settings.
 This includes Pl\"ucker's classical result~\cite{Plucker} on the 28 bitangent lines to smooth plane quartics, and the real count of such objects due to Zeuthen~\cite{Zeuthen}, which depends on the topology of the real loci and its dividing type.
-Even though the analogous tropical count is generally infinite, tropical methods can be exploited to compute the classical multitangent objects~\cite{CM20,gei.pan:24,LM17}, determine their rationality~\cite{MPS23} and provide combinatorial proofs of the classical counts~\cite{BLMPR,gei.pan:23,gei:25}.
+Even though the analogous tropical count is generally infinite, tropical methods can be exploited to compute the classical multitangent objects~\cite{CM20,gei.pan:24,LM17}, determine their rationality~\cite{MPS23} and provide combinatorial proofs of these counts~\cite{BLMPR,gei:25,gei.pan:23,MPS24}.

 The present paper's focus is on a classical question: the tritangent planes to a smooth space sextic curve.
-When the field is algebraically closed of characteristic not 2 or 3, work initiated by Clebsch~\cite{Clebsch} and further developed by Coble~\cite{Coble} confirms that the number of such tritangent planes is 120.
+When the field is algebraically closed of characteristic not 2 or 3 and the curve is generic, work initiated by Clebsch~\cite{Clebsch} and further developed by Coble~\cite{Coble} confirms that the number of such tritangent planes is 120.
 This is done by identifying such planes with the number of odd theta characteristics of the input curve~\cite[Theorem 2.2]{HL17}.

 As in the quartic case, when the input curve is defined over the reals, the number of real tritangent planes, i.e. those defined over the reals, to a real smooth sextic curve in $\pr^3_{\RR}$ depends on its topology and how it sits in the Riemann surface of the corresponding complex curve.
 The precise count can be determined by appealing to the theory of real theta characteristics~\cite{Krasnov}.
 Interestingly, when the realness of the tangency points is also considered, work of Kummer~\cite{kum:19} provides explicit lower and upper bounds on the number of such totally-real tritangent planes, for each fixed real count.